Background pattern

 • Your doctor will decide the dose of lacosamida based on your body weight.

-• For children and adolescents who weigh from 10 kg to less than 50 kg, the usual initial dose is 1 mg (0.1 ml) per kilogram (kg) of body weight, twice a day.
+• For children and adolescents who weigh from 10 kg to less than 50 kg, the usual starting dose is 1 mg (0.1 ml) per kilogram (kg) of body weight, twice a day.

 • The following are the dosage tables with the maximum recommended dose.

-• These doses are merely informative.
+• These doses are for information only.
 Your doctor will calculate the correct dose for you.

 Weight